camera angles and shot types

 so here it goes:

-The Different Types of Cinematography Shots
+The Different Types of Shots

 Long Shot(LS )

-The shot shows all the body of the photographed object and some of its background.
+That type of shot shows all the body of the photographed object and some of its background.
 Usually, we use it the beginning of a scene, so the audience will understand where the scene is taking place.
 Sometimes, when the scene is long,

 we will use it to remind the audience where the scene is happening.
 This angle has no emotional strength.
 It simply gives us information.